Skip to content

 Please note: German embassies or consulates may ask you to provide a different amount of money to fund your Blocked Account, depending on the type of visa you request, whether you have scholarship funding, etc. We recommend you check the visa requirements listed by the visa office handling your application.

-The German government sometimes reviews the cost of living and adjusts the Bafög rate accordingly.
-The Bafög rate is the national standard for the minimum amount of money a student needs to live in Germany.
+The German government bases the Blocked Account requirement on the Bafög rate, which is the national standard for the minimum amount of money a student needs to live in Germany.

-When is the current blocked amount effective from?
+When did the current blocked amount take effect?

 How much has the blocked amount increased?